Allin House

 The Allin House is a historic house located at 515 Columbia Street in Helena-West Helena, Arkansas.

 Description and history

 It is a two-story brick structure, with a hip roof topped by a flat section once surrounded by either iron or wooden railings.
 The main facade has a two-story porch, supported by six simple wooden posts, with an ornate entablature and paired brackets in the cornice above the posts.
-The main roof line also has paired brackets.
+The main roofline also has paired brackets.
 The house was probably built in the 1850s, and is noted for its transitional Italianate-Queen Anne styling.
-It is also notable as the home from 1868 to his death in 1881 of Henderson Robinson, an African-American who served in a variety of county offices during the Reconstruction Era after the American Civil War.
+It is also notable as the home from 1868 until his death in 1881 of Henderson Robinson, an African-American who served in a variety of county offices during the Reconstruction Era after the American Civil War.

 The house was listed on the National Register of Historic Places on June 4, 1973.